hirzi/LSD/README.md

 	print(combined_estimate)

 #  vii) Calculating deviation from neutral expectations
   Following estimation of neutral posteriors, we may then calculate the departure of window parameter estimates from neutral expectations.
-This can be run via the xxx scripts
+This can be run via the X script.

 #  viii) Visualise results
   To visualise the results, we run scriptx, which outputs a Manhattan plot of loci under selection and, if conditioned on joint (e.g. reciprocal migration) parameters, the asymmetry of the joint posterior for each loci.